1. Home

 1. Powerpoint: Choose the Right Template

-Powerpoint comes with themes and templates that have been approved as accessible.
+PowerPoint comes with themes and templates that have been approved as accessible.
 You can find these by searching “accessible” when choosing from the templates library.

 Click here to access accessible templates Microsoft offers for PowerPoint and other Office products

-2. Powerpoint: Choose the Right Slide Layout
+2. PowerPoint: Choose the Right Slide Layout

-3. Powerpoint: Check Reading Order of Slides
+3. PowerPoint: Check Reading Order of Slides

 You may think that a screenreader reads a slide from top to bottom.
 It doesn’t.
-As you may have seen, you can put objects on a slide and then ask Powerpoint to move some objects “forward” or “backward.
-This is because slides are built in layers—the first thing you put on a slide becomes the base layer, then each successive object is layered on top of that.
+As you may have seen, you can put objects on a slide and then ask PowerPoint to move some objects “forward” or “backward.
+This is because slides are built-in layers—the first thing you put on a slide becomes the base layer, and then each successive object is layered on top of that.
 In most slides, we create the title first, then add text boxes and images after that.
 So, a screen reader will end up reading the title last because it is the first layer that was created—hence it is on the bottom of the stack.

-4. Powerpoint: Add Alternative Text for Images
+4. PowerPoint: Add Alternative Text for Images

 Descriptions should be short, contextual, and do not repeat information that is already in a caption—in other words, imagine a screenreader reading the description aloud: is it unnecessarily repeating information that it has already read?
-Is it reading a description that really has nothing to do with why the image is there or what function it serves?
+Is it reading a description that has nothing to do with why the image is there or what function it serves?

 If you have graphical images that are only there for decoration, there should be a “Mark as Decorative” checkbox in the Alt Text panel.